asly-97/todo_list_flutter_app/README.md

 ## Description
-Todo List mobile app based built with **flutter** for both android and iOS.
+Todo List mobile app built with **flutter** for both android and iOS.

 ## Screenshots